 /etc/gratia/condor/ProbeConfig.
 First, edit the

-ProbeNameto be a unique identifier for your GlideinWMS Submit host.
+ProbeNameto be a unique identifier for your GlideinWMS access point.
 There can be multiple probes (with different names) per site.
-If you haven't already, you should register your GlideinWMS submit host in OIM.
+If you haven't already, you should register your GlideinWMS access point in OIM.
 Then you can use the name you used to register the resource.